8 people found this helpful

 - With laminate flooring you can try spraying a little hairspray or make-up remover onto a kitchen towel and wipe.

-Plenty household towels can take you through the whole task of removing pen stain marks from floors and furniture.
+Plenty The Original One can take you through the whole task of removing pen stain marks from floors and furniture.
 First use it to blot the ink, and then soak a fresh sheet in hot water to clean without scratching.
 You can also use the super strong and absorbent paper to apply a specialist cleaning solution for stubborn stains.

 - Hairspray.
 A product that contains alcohol can do wonders.
-Spray a little onto a white cloth or kitchen paper and work at the stain gently.
+Spray a little onto a white cloth or Plenty Flexisheets and work at the stain gently.
 Be patient and repeat the process several times, wiping with a clean piece of kitchen paper with each attempt.

 - Toothpaste.
 White toothpaste on white walls!
 Rub a little toothpaste into the stain and leave for 10 minutes before wiping off.